DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-\textbf{Implementation Details.} Like most semi-supervised graph node classification tasks, we select 20 labeled nodes per class for training, 500 nodes for validation and 1000 nodes for testing.
-Specifically, in order for the impartial experimental comparison, we split the datasets in the same standard way as most topology-based GNNs, and make the data splits of Flickr, BlogCatalog, ACM equal to the feature-based model AMGCN.
-We conducted 100 runs with different random weight initialization for our proposed DPGNN, the results of which are averaged after discarding the best and worst 5 runs.
+Like most semi-supervised graph node classification tasks, we select 20 labeled nodes per class for training, 500 nodes for validation and 1000 nodes for testing.
+Specifically, in order for the impartial experimental comparison, we split the datasets are split in the same standard way as most topology-based GNNs, and make the data splits of UAI2010, ACM, BlogCatalog, Flickr equal to the feature-based model AMGCN.
+We conducted 100 runs with different random weight initialization for our proposed DPGNN, the results of which are averaged with $90\%$ confidence level.
 We perform a grid search \cite{Tang_UltraOpt} to tune our associated hyper-parameters for each dataset and apply the same standard for reproducing unreported datasets on other methods.
 We run all experiments on the Pytorch platform with Intel(R) Xeon(R) Gold 6140 CPU and GeForce RTX 2080 Ti GPU.
-We use Adam optimizer \cite{kingma2014adam} with learning rate 0.01 and weight decay 5e-4, and apply early stopping.
-Specifically, we set top $K \in \{6, 8, 10, \dots, 20\}$ for constructing feature graph, hop $L$ from 2 to 8 for multi-hop graph, and $S \in \{2,3,4,5,6\}$ for self-ensembling.
+We use Adam optimizer \cite{kingma2014adam} with learning rate 0.01 and weight decay 5e-4, and apply early stopping strategy.
+Specifically, we range step length $L$ from 2 to 8 for soft-weighted adjacency matrix learning in both topology space and feature space, and set $S \in \{1, 2,3,4,5,6\}$ for the random sparse operations.